-- 1. Home visits must be made weekly.
-If you miss 2 consecutive visits without contacting your Parent Educator, they will send you a letter to find out why the home visits are not taking place and to see if there is anything wrong. - 2.
-Home visit attendance is recorded each week.
+1. Home visits must be made weekly.
+If you miss 2 consecutive visits without contacting your Family Educator, they will send you a letter to find out why the home visits are not taking place and to see if there is anything wrong.

+- 2. Home visit attendance is recorded each week.
 All missed visits are expected to be made up. - 3.
-If you must cancel your home visit, please notify your Parent Educator by phone or text message.
+If you must cancel your home visit, please notify your Family Educator by phone or text message.
 A family may be dropped after several missed visits. - 4.
-Just as we expect you to be at home for scheduled visits, as parents, you have the right to expect the Parent Educator to be at your home on time.
-If the Parent Educator is fifteen minutes late, then you can assume that something has happened to change the schedule.
-If at all possible, someone will contact you if the Parent Educator knows she/he is not going to make it to your home for the visit.
-You can also call the office to make sure the Parent Educator is running late or something is wrong.
-It is also in the best interest of the Parent Educator because it will let the office know to find out if something happened to the Parent Educator.

-5. Playgroups attendance is encouraged, but you will not be dropped because you cannot attend.
-For some working parents it takes a special effort to attend playgroups, and we understand and try to work with families to help them attend as many groups as possible.
+Just as we expect you to be at home for scheduled visits, as parents/guardians, you have the right to expect the Family Educator to be at your home on time.
+If the Family Educator is fifteen minutes late, then you can assume that something has happened to change the schedule.
+If at all possible, someone will contact you if the Family Educator knows she/he is not going to make it to your home for the visit.
+You can also call the office to check if the Family Educator is running late or if something is wrong.
+This is in the best interest of the Family Educator because it will let the office know to find out if something happened to the Family Educator. - 5.
+Playgroup attendance is encouraged, but you will not be dropped from the program because you cannot attend.
+For some working parents/guardians it takes a special effort to attend playgroups, and we understand and try to work with families to help them attend as many groups as possible.

 Ages Hours To Be Eligible Weekly Home Visits Children Birth to 3 years of age Vary according to family needs, generally 8:00 am. to 4:15 pm.
 Monday - Thursday and 8:00 am. to 3:00 pm. on Friday.
-Parents must be willing to meet for 90 minutes once a week for enrolled children and must meet enrollment income guidelines.
+Parents/Guardians must be willing to meet for 90 minutes once a week for enrolled children and must meet enrollment income guidelines.
 90 minutes a week If 2 kids or pregnant mom &amp; 1 or more kids, weekly visits are up to 2 hours.
-Parent or legal guardian must be present (no babysitters).
-Our goal is to help the parent become the child's BEST teacher.
-Parents-As-Teachers curriculum Pregnant Women Any age if pregnant Vary according to family needs, generally 8:00 am. to 4:15 pm.
+Parent or legal guardian must be present (no babysitters, grandparents, aunts/uncles).
+Our goal is to help the parent/guardian become the child's BEST teacher.
+Parents-As-Teachers curriculum Family Partnership Agreement will be developed.
+Pregnant Women Any age if pregnant Vary according to family needs, generally 8:00 am. to 4:15 pm.
 Monday - Thursday and 8:00 am. to 3:00 pm. on Friday.
-Parents must be willing to meet for 90 minutes once a week and must meet EHS enrollment guidelines.
-Offer weekly 90 minute home visits.
+Pregnant moms must be willing to meet regularly to assess needs, discuss medical actions, to prepare for the arrival of the baby, etc. Offer weekly 90 minute home visits.
 If pregnant &amp; 1 or more children, weekly visits are up to 2 hours.
-Our goal is to prepare the parent to become the child's BEST teacher.
 Information on how your baby is growing, how the baby's health is connected to you, and how to locate resources in preparing for the baby's birth.
 Family Partnership Agreement will be developed.